OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Don't shy away from using automated scanners for your analysis - they help you pick low-hanging fruit and allow you to focus on the more interesting aspects of analysis, such as the business logic.
 Keep in mind that static analyzers may produce false positives and false negatives; always review the findings carefully.

 ### Dynamic Analysis

+Life is easy with a jailbroken device: not only do you gain easy privileged access to the device, the lack of code signing allows you to use more powerful dynamic analysis techniques.
+On iOS, most dynamic analysis tools are based on Cydia Substrate, a framework for developing runtime patches, or Frida, a dynamic introspection tool.
+For basic API monitoring, you can get away with not knowing all the details of how Substrate or Frida work - you can simply use existing API monitoring tools.

 #### Dynamic Analysis on Non-Jailbroken Devices

 ##### Automated Repackaging with Objection